heodi510/simple_ml_project/README.md

  <p align="center"><img src="conclusion.png"</p>

-- Season isn’t an important feature
 - Focus on top three features : Pressure, Temperature, Sunshine
+- Season is only a defined term, but not a deciding factor on rainfall
 - Feature engineering: feature cross with date/month column
 - Quantitative Prediction: rainfall (mm)